SpektraSystems/Red-Hat-Modernize-Apps/lab6.md

 }
 ~~~

-Then in our start method of our Verticle we could run
+Then in our start method of our Verticle we could run (Do not implement it)

 ~~~java
 public void start() {